Synceratus/Synceratus/README.md

 - [**Discord**](https://discord.com/), where you can find me under the tag 🔗 `Zaiden#1598`

 Well... apparently it's just one ☝️ for now.
-However that's fine, as it is the fastest way to get a response from me at the moment!
+However that's fine!
+It's the fastest way you can a response from me at the moment.

 <!--
 **Synceratus/Synceratus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.